bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 The share grant transaction requires two signatures.
 Therefore, after the current share owner initializes the grant, the new owner needs to sign to accept the shares.

-To countersign a share grant using the Bitcoin-CLI:
+To countersign a share grant using the Bitmark CLI:

   ```
     # The receiver signs to accept the shares